SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 Angular provides three pairs of classes for the state of the form control.

-First pair is **ng-touched** and **ng-untouched**.
+The first one is **ng-touched** and **ng-untouched**.

-This pair of classes defines the state of the control whether it has been touched or not.
+This pair of classes define the state of the control whether it has been touched or not.

 **ng-touched** will be applied if the condition is **true** and **ng-untouched** will be applied if **false**.

-Second pair is **ng-dirty** and **ng-pristine**.
+The second one is **ng-dirty** and **ng-pristine**.

-This pair of classes defines the state of the control whether its value has been changed or not.
+This pair of classes define the state of the control whether its value has been changed or not.

 **ng-dirty** will be applied if the condition is **true** and **ng-pristine** will be applied if **false**.

-Third pair is **ng-valid** and **ng-invalid**.
+The third one is **ng-valid** and **ng-invalid**.

-This pair of classes defines the state of the control whether its value is valid or not.
+This pair of classes define the state of the control, whether its value is valid or not.

 **ng-valid** will be applied if the condition is **true** and **ng-invalid** will be applied if **false**.